garrandall/popular-music-data/tracks/it-s-only-rock--n-roll--but-i-like-it--the-rolling-stones.md

 (Only rock and roll, but) I like it
 (Only rock and roll, but) I like it
-(Only rock and roll, but) Ooh, I like that
+(Only rock and roll, but) Oh, I like that
-(Only rock and roll, but) Ooh yeah, I like it
+(Only rock and roll, but) Oh yeah, I like it
 (Only rock and roll, but) Yeah, I like it
 (Only rock and roll, but) Oh yeah, I like it